Satalae/html-Challenge1/README.md

 In this project, we have been assigned to work independently on a provided html and css file for a company named Horiseon, a made up company with html and css pages that had a few problems.

+The page is deployed at the following HTML:
+Preview is the provided png that the HTML page is supposed look like

 # HTML

 The HTML page originally had a non-function link for Search Engine Optimization.
 The expected functionality was that when